elypia/elypiai/README.md

             .map(osu::getPlayer)
             .map(Maybe::toObservable)
             .collect(Collectors.toList());

         Observable<List<Player>> singlePlayers = Observable.zip(requests, (objects) ->
             Stream.of(objects).map((o) -> (Player)o).collect(Collectors.toList())
         );

         singlePlayers.subscribe((players) -> players.forEach(System.out::println));
     }
 }
 ```

 ## Support
-Should any problems occur, come visit us over on Discord!
+If you have any questions or need support, come visit us on Matrix!
 We're always around and there are
 ample developers that would be willing to help; if it's a problem with the library itself then we'll
 make sure to get it sorted.